 In 1287 a Preceptory (college) Chapel was built near the south bank of the river Dee, dedicated to St. Mary.
 By Parliamentary Act of 1528 some parts of Maryculter parish were allowed to be deeded by feu to ‘men of substance to improve them’, so that by the early 17th century the entire parish was owned by three families – at Altries, Kingcausie and Maryculter House.

-In the mid-16th century church some 82 feet long and 28 feet wide was constructed of rubble stone near the Preceptory with pointed arches above windows and doors.
+In the mid-16th century, a church some 82 feet long and 28 feet wide was constructed of rubble stone near the Preceptory with pointed arches above windows and doors.
 This is thought to have been funded by Thomas Menzies, then laird of Maryculter, whose effigy, with that of his wife, was later moved to the West Church of St. Nicholas in Aberdeen where you can see it today.
-The 16th century church served the parish for over 300 years with several additions and renovations, and its remains can be seen within the old churchyard in the grounds of Maryculter House Hotel.
+The 16th century church served the parish for almost 300 years with several additions and renovations, and its remains can be seen within the old churchyard in the grounds of Maryculter House Hotel.
 Some of its stones were used to construct the first South Deeside turnpike road nearby in1842.

 The 17th century Reformation was a period of great disruption.
 Royal supremacy of the Church was abolished, and Presbyterianism established as the main religion in Scotland in 1690.
 The same year Parliament passed the first of many Acts for Observation of the Sabbath and worship of the ‘new’ religion replaced that of the Church of Rome in Maryculter Kirk.